samringer/samringer.github.io/_posts/2018-10-27-Wasserstein_Distance.md

 ### GANs & KL Divergence

-A big breakthrough in generative modelling came with the introduction of the *Generative Adversarial Network*, or *GAN* for short.
+A breakthrough in generative modelling came with the introduction of the *Generative Adversarial Network*, or *GAN* for short.
 A GAN is a specific architecture of neural network that learns to produce fake data by mimic the underlying *probability distribution* of some real data.

-As the GAN aims to copy a real probability distribution, we need a loss function that can tell us how different two probability distributions are.
-In this case, we want the generated probability distribution to be as close to the real data probability distribution as possible, so we want to minimise said loss function.
+As the GAN aims to copy a real probability distribution, we need a loss function that can tell us how different two probability distributions are (the true PDF and the generated PDF).
 Compairing the similarity of two PDFs isn't straightforward.
 The simplest way is to use a metric called the [Kullback-Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence).

 ![KL_Divergence]({{site.url}}/assets/images/WGAN/KL_Divergence.jpg)

-KL divergence quantifies the difference in entropy between two distributions, but it is flawed.
+Although simple to calculate, the KL divergence is flawed.
 Note that the KL divergence between $P(x)$ and $Q(x)$ is different from the KL divergence between $Q(x)$ and $P(x)$.
 This is like saying the distance from London to Manchester is different from the distance from Manchester to London.

 *Note: To all intents and purposes, when we say the <u>distance</u> between two probability distribution, we mean the dissimilarity between them.*